SenseLogic/CIBYL/README.md

 *   Blocks must be properly aligned.
 *   Multi-line strings are not supported.
 *   Dictionaries are not reloaded dynamically.
-*   C-like features can't be used in embedded code.
+*   The C-like syntax is not available in embedded code.

 ## Installation